aman4457/aman4457.github.io/content/cv.md

 *   Led groups through base camp

-*   Run team building games, run the archery range, and belaying on the rockwall
+*   Run team building games, run the archery range, and belaying people up the rockwall

 *   Kids all the way from Kindergarten to highschool age